 During a sale of a unit in co-ownership, the standard practice is to supply only a certificate on the private portion.
 This practice is based on cost based risk management and is legally unsound.

-Firstly, I consider that it is unjustified not to request a certificate of location for the common portions (main components of the building, land, outside lockers, etc.) in a small co-ownership (six to eight units or less).
+Firstly, I consider that it is unjustified not to request a certificate of location for the common portions (foundations and main walls of the building, land, outside lockers, etc.) in a small co-ownership (six to eight units or less).
 The cost of obtaining such a certificate is reasonable, and the delays for its preparation are approximately the same as for a similar building in full ownership.
 It is also advantageous to give this mandate to the land surveyor at the same time as the mandate to prepare a certificate of location for a private portion, therefore avoiding the file opening fee, traveling expenses and additional delays.

 For co-ownerships of medium and large size (more than six to eight units), it is not reasonable to impose upon a vendor or a purchaser the cost of preparation of a global certificate, and the lengthy delays of preparation it entails.